Plan your next sporting event in Baltimore

 3. Fan-friendly entertainment options

 Downtown Baltimore offers everything you need to keep your fans and spectators entertained, whether you’re coming for a day or for a week.
 Host a fan fest at one of the sports bars near Camden Yards, reserve Power Plant Live! for a fan event or reserve a cruise on Baltimore’s spectacular Inner Harbor.
+Or rent out space at M&T Bank Stadium where the Baltimore Ravens play.

 4. A built-in attendance base